tiny-dancer/notes/aws-certified-big-data-specialty/kinesis-streams.md.md

 - [ ] Device gateway, device registry and device shadow
 - [ ] Know what the rules engine does
 - [ ] Know what a rule action does
-- [ ] Rule actions for:
+- [ ] Rule actions for: cloudWatch, DynamoDB, Elasticsearch, Kinesis Firehose, Kinesis Streams, Kinesis Firehose, Lambda, S3, SNS, and SQS.
-  - dynamodb
-  - lamdba
-  - kinesis firehose
-  - kinesis streams
-  - machine learning

 ### AWS Data Pipeline

 - Helps you process and move data between AWS compute and storage services and on-premise daa sources